apache/jena/README.txt

     public-sparql-dev@w3.org

-Formal comments specific to the SPARQL query language, protocol or result set docuemnts to:
+Formal comments specific to the SPARQL query language, protocol or result set documents to:
 	public-rdf-dawg-comments@w3.org